-Showers are available every day, but inmates may not be in the shower during an official count.
+Showers are available every day, but inmates may not be in the shower during an official count, to include weekday census counts.

 Safety shoes must be worn to work as designated in policy.
+Safety boots are not permitted in recreational areas without prior authorization.